National Center for Complementary and Integrative Health: As NCCIH (2014–present)

 In 2014, while Josephine Briggs was the director, the NCCAM was renamed the National Center for Complementary and Integrative Health (NCCIH).
 Briggs retired in October 2017.

 On August 29, 2018, the NCCIH announced Helene Langevin as the new director.
 She was previously the director of the Osher Center and professor-in-residence of medicine at Harvard Medical School.
 Her medical interests involve connective tissue.
 Langevin "believes that the stretching of connective tissue is how several CAM modalities 'work,' such as chiropractic, massage, and ... acupuncture".
 Langevin has been studying acupuncture since the 1990s.
 At the time of her appointment, Gorski expressed concern that the balance of power at NCCIH would "shift back towards pseudoscience" with a massive budget to fund the shift.

+Under Langevin, NCCIH adopted a "whole person health" research framework, investigating how different domains of health—physiology, psychology, and environment—interconnect across the continuum between health and illness.
+She co-led several trans-NIH initiatives, including the NIH HEAL Initiative on opioid addiction and pain management, and the funding of a Whole Person Reference Physiome and Coordination Center co-funded by 20 NIH Institutes, Centers, and Offices.
+The NCCIH budget grew to approximately $170 million annually under her leadership.

+Langevin retired from NCCIH on November 30, 2025, returning to the University of Vermont as director of research at the Osher Center for Integrative Health.
+In September 2025, NCCIH reported that its communications team had been eliminated as part of a reduction in force, and that work on a new strategic plan had been put on hold.

+FY2026 proposed elimination

+In the FY2026 President's Budget, released in mid-2025, the Trump administration proposed eliminating NCCIH entirely, along with three other NIH institutes, as part of a plan to consolidate NIH's 27 institutes and centers into eight and cut the overall NIH budget by approximately 40%.
+Congress rejected the proposed cuts on a bipartisan basis.
+The FY2026 appropriations package provided NIH with $48.7 billion in discretionary funding, an increase of $415 million over FY2025, and did not include the proposed consolidation or elimination of any NIH institutes or centers.
+NCCIH funding for FY2026 remained unchanged from FY2025.